Patrick Koshoni

 Patrick Seubo Koshoni (17 April 1943 – 25 January 2020) was a Nigerian Navy Vice Admiral, former Chief of Naval Staff who had served as minister for Health during administration of General Buhari.
 During his tenure as health minister, he tried to promote a national insurance program that would provide medical treatment without requiring a down payment.
+He died on 25 January 2020, after a brief illness.
+He was aged 77.